earlvanze/AMD-ROCm-Miner/README.md

 # AMD GPU Blockchain Miner Linux Image
-Ubuntu 16.04 developer userland for usb flash drives with full AMD ROCm and blockchain support.
+Ubuntu 18.04 LTS developer userland for usb flash drives with full AMD ROCm and blockchain support.

 This repository is used to archive my modifications in /root.
 The kernel is updated to <a href="https://github.com/M-Bab/linux-kernel-amdgpu-binaries">4.18.0 with M-Bab amdgpu kernels</a>.